-Cuban, who is an outspoken proponent of daily fantasy, wrote an op-ed in USA Today titled Good luck killing fantasy sports, in which he laid out two reasons he believes that DFS will survive this time of uncertainty.
+Cuban, who is an outspoken proponent of daily fantasy, wrote titled Good luck killing fantasy sports, in which he laid out two reasons he believes that DFS will survive this time of uncertainty.

 First, he says that daily fantasy creates “exponential value” for the sports, entertainment and tech industries.
 Indeed, DFS users are known to consume much more sports media when actively drafting and sweating their teams than they would otherwise.
 Apart from giving players added enjoyment, advertisers, teams and networks all benefit from the increased engagement.
 “They are complementary to just about every entertainment product I enjoy and that we, as Americans, collectively love,” he said.